Common Questions

 By paying more now, you could pay less over the life of the loan.

-If a payment due date falls on a weekend or holiday, it’s possible to experience a delay on the payment extraction from your financial institution.
+If a payment due date falls on a weekend or holiday, it’s possible that the payment may experience a delay when extracting from your account at your financial institution.

-Payments will be posted effective the due date and no late fees will be assessed.
-Please allow 3 days for your payment to post.
+These payments will be posted effective as of the due date and no late fees will be assessed.
+Please allow up to 3 business days for your payment to post.

 Upload: